kartoza/osgs/sphinx/source/workflows/publishing-qgis-project.md

 ![New WMS Connection](../img/publish-using-pgservice-file-2.png)

-Once the connection is successful, you can now load into QGIS the entire OSM Mirror QGIS project or individual layers as WMS layers.
+Once the connection is successful, you can now load into QGIS the entire OSM Mirror QGIS project or individual layers from the project as WMS layers.
 Drag and drop the `OSM Mirror` layer onto the Map View to view the project.

 ![View WMS Layer](../img/publish-using-pgservice-file-3.png)